 • They are not confident in speaking

-• They try to give “perfect” answers
+• They try to give “answers

-3. Start with Good Preparation?
+3. Start with Good Preparation for the HR interview?

-• Your past experiences (projects, internships, jobs).
+• Your past experiences, such as projects,internships, jobs).

-• Basic knowledge about the company.
+• Basic knowledge about the company

 4.How to Answer “Tell Me About Yourself”

-This is usually the first question.
+This is usually the question in the HR interview.

 • Talk about your skills

-• End with your current goal
+• End with your goal in the HR interview

-5. Be Honest About Your Strengths and Weaknesses
+5. Be Honest About Your Strengths and Weaknesses in the HR interview

-Strengths: Choose real strengths like
+Strengths: Choose strengths like

 • Good communication